skilled-reflection/skilled-reflection.github.io/book/c13-revisions.md

 you will face some new truths.

 ### REVISE
+improving WORDS
+to improve actions
+of yourself or others
+is REVISION.

 REVISION is how we know reflection is happening, described here in
 VERSIONS (v\#) of a response.